elabx/FormBuilderConditionalAction2/README.md

 # FormBuilderConditionalAction2
 Set a matching form field's value as a condition for FormBuilder's 3rd party action to continue.

+An extra textarea field will be added to the 3rd party action options.

 ## Example